muxuezi/userguide/clustering/clustering.md

            for c in ascii_word]

   '''
-  It may seem odd to filter out words with uppercase, but in our experience, they were mostly proper nouns like usernames and people's first names, which is quite noisy for something that is supposed to be more general
+  It may seem odd to filter out words with uppercase, but in our experience, they were mostly proper nouns like usernames and people's first names, which is quite noisy and too specific for our model
   '''

   # mark as invalid if any letters marked